basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 A comprehensive tutorial on bucket types can be found in the [[Using Bucket Types]] document.
 Here, we'll discuss some basic parameters that can be managed using bucket types.

-The most important properties to consider for buckets are the following:
+Here are some important bucket properties to be aware of:

 Parameter | Description | Default
 :---------|:------------|:-------
 `n_val` | The number of replicas for objects in a bucket.
-The `n_val` should be an integer greater than 0 and less than the number of partitions in the ring.<br /><br />**Note**: If you change the `n_val` after keys have been added to the bucket, it may result in failed reads, as the new value may not be replicated to all of the appropriate partitions.| `3`
+The `n_val` should be an integer greater than 0 and less than or equal to the number of nodes in the cluster.<br /><br />**Note**: If you change the `n_val` after keys have been added to the bucket, it may result in failed reads, as the new value may not be replicated to all of the appropriate partitions.| `3`
-`allow_mult` | With `allow_mult` set to `false`, clients will only get the most recent object as determined by timestamp.
+`allow_mult` | With `allow_mult` set to `false`, clients will never have

+clients will only get the most recent object as determined by timestamp.
 Otherwise, Riak maintains any sibling objects caused by concurrent writes (or network partitions). | `false`
+`last_write_wins` |

 As an example, let's create a bucket type called `mytype` that sets the `n_val` to 5: